Entries from the Sketchnotes Challenge – Part 1

 I was lost some times but came back on track again.

-I learned something about algorithms that affects me today (I have actually given it a thought already especially when it comes to music and films).
+actually given it a thought already especially when it comes to music

 I think if somebody asked me I could give a short summary of the presentation.